simonko1811/UserPolicyManagerBE/README.md

-Manager of users and policies that are applicable to them.
+Back end for Manager of users and policies that are applicable to them.

 Applicabality of policies is checked everytime a policy is created or edited for all users, and for 1 specific user when that user is edited.